Qovery/qovery-client-go/docs/ApplicationDatabaseApi.md

 ## AttachDatabasetoApplication

-> DatabaseResponse AttachDatabasetoApplication(ctx, applicationId, targetDatabaseId).Execute()
+> Database AttachDatabasetoApplication(ctx, applicationId, targetDatabaseId).Execute()

 Link a database to the application